 Of course the first step to having a great family day out is to accept that what you want to do, and what your kids want to do are hardly one and the same.
 That said, there’s no reason you can’t find some common ground in Warsaw’s major attractions.

 As for museums, the perfect choice is to go to the Copernicus Science Centre, which will not only keep the kids entertained with the games and interactive nature of the museum, but the adults with also have a whale of a time too.
-We mentioned history can be boring for kids, but the Warsaw Uprising Museum is super-modern and highly interactive, with even kid specific educational zones.
+We mentioned history can be boring for kids, but the Warsaw Rising Museum is super-modern and highly interactive, with even kid specific educational zones.
 The NBP Money Centre is also a great choice - truly immersive and interactive!
+The Dollhouse Museum is a charming experience showcasing over 120 historical dollhouses, and various other settings, with unique detail borne from a passion centred around mankind's oldest toy.

 Sometimes the best thing to do when there’s easy-tiring kids involved and you want to see as much as possible is to simply walk, or take a charming walk along ul.
 Nowy Świat to ul.
 Krakowskie Przedmieście and onward to the Old Town, where in the warmer months especially, the area very much has a family atmosphere, and street performers are out in force to provide entertainment.
 Other outdoor leisure activities could include a simple walk through Łazienki Park, with plenty of cute squirrels running around, peacocks and ducks too!
 Going further along the Royal Route, you can end up in Wilanów Palace and Gardens - picturesque, educational and pleasant to walk around.
 For more animals, where else fits the bill better than Warsaw Zoo?
 The lengthy Vistulan Boulevards provide a great space for those wishing to walk, or even bike, skate or play in specially installed sand pits for the kids.
 For general cycling, we highly recommend using the Veturilo city bike hire service, with plenty of cycle lanes across Warsaw to ride safely.